-We usually carry 500 litres of treated drinking water and we are equipped with a good kitchen which includes all cutlery, plates, cups, pots, pans, utensils, gas cooker, BBQ grate, etc. for when we prepare meals on the truck.
+We usually carry 200 litres of treated drinking water and we are equipped with a good kitchen which includes all cutlery, plates, cups, pots, pans, utensils, gas cooker, BBQ grate, etc. for when we prepare meals while camping.

-All our vehicles are equipped with a small fridge which is used for the cook group’s breakfast & dinner food only.
-For personal food & drinks we have cooler boxes for everyone to use.
+All our vehicles are equipped with cooler boxes which are primarily used for the cook group’s breakfast & dinner food.
+Personal fresh food & cold drinks can be bought regularly at service station stops throughout the day so we do not provide cooler boxes for personal items.

 We carry a portable shower & shower tent so you can take a shower every day on this tour if you like, even when we are wild camping in remote areas.